A History of the Azores

 redwood split by fire, Honolulu grass skirts,

-the Azores to our Green Hill, me to the Cave
+binding the Azores to Green Hill, me to a

-as our own child is born from the remnants of
+as our child is born from the remnants of

 a burning school.
-I wake up writing in a book
+I wake up writing a book

-of ship logs, squinting at things like rope coils,
+of ship logs, squinting at things: rope coils,

-an old red continent, the Ural Ocean, a nest of
+an old red Plymouth, the Ural Ocean, a nest

-in Oregon, where cows parade along the beach.
+in Oregon, where cows parade along a beach.

 I’ve gone soft working for a living.
 Neurons fire,